magentabusiness/magentabusiness.github.io/use-cases/fleet-tracking.md

             </div>
         </div>
         <div class="long">
-            <p>The ThingsBoard IoT platform receives this data and registers each device as a unique entity.
+            <p>The IoT Hub IoT platform receives this data and registers each device as a unique entity.
 Real-time processing is handled by the built-in Rule Engine, which detects critical alarms like speeding, fuel drops, or prolonged stops.</p>
             <p>Once processed, the data is presented on interactive dashboards, offering maps, performance graphs, and detailed alarm logs.</p>
         </div>
     </div>